-Nitesh asked me in the hospital, “Dimple, you know the truth of my life.
-I have stage-3 cancer.
-I have undergone surgery and I have to live with the colostomy bag.
-My future is full of difficulties.
-Do you still want to be with me?
-Do you want to marry me?”
+In the hospital, Nitesh asked me a heartfelt question: “Dimple, you know the truth of my life.
+I have stage-3 cancer, had surgery, and had to live with a colostomy bag.
+Despite my cancer and the difficulties ahead, will you still be with me?
+Will you marry me?”

 The second phase of treatment & its complexities

 The second phase of Nitesh’s treatment began, and I promised to take care of him, but it wasn’t as easy as I thought.
 I felt nauseous when the nurse cleaned his colostomy.
 As Nitesh’s treatment entered its second phase, I stood by his side, keeping my heartfelt promise to care for and support him.
 However, the reality proved to be more challenging than I had anticipated.
 The sight of the nurse cleaning his colostomy bag stirred a feeling of nausea within me, a feeling I fought hard to conceal so as not to dishearten Nitesh.
 The act of cleaning the bag, a necessary but unfortunate part of his treatment, left our room filled with an unpleasant odour.
 Despite these discomforts, I held onto my commitment to Nitesh, staying true to my promise.